deadlockcharlie/ReplicatedGDB/Readme.md

 - Uses YJs to replicate the graph data between clients.

 ### Setup
 This project is a NodeJS application and exposes a REST API.
-To run the application, you need to have NodeJS, npm and Neo4j installed.
+To run the application, you need to have NodeJS@24, npm and Neo4j installed.
 Neo4j can be run in a docker container with relevant ports exposed.
 The port config should be set in the app.js file.

 Once Neo4j is running, you can run the application with the following command: